aimms/language-reference/optimization-modeling-components/variable-and-constraint-declaration/variable-declaration-and-attributes.rst

 attribute.
 The value of this attribute *must* be a constant expression.
 If you do not provide a default value, AIMMS will use a default of 0.

-.. rubric:: The :any:`Unit` attribute
+.. rubric:: The Unit attribute
    :name: attr:var.unit

 .. _variable.unit:

-Providing a :any:`Unit` for every variable and constraint in your model will help you in a number of ways.
+Providing a unit for every variable and constraint in your model will help you in a number of ways.

 -  AIMMS will help you to check the consistency of all your constraints